ReactiveCJ/MultiArmedBandit/README.md

 # MultiArmedBandit
-Introduction and implementation of the strategies(include Thompson Sampling) for multi-armed bandit Problem
+Introduction and implementation of the strategies(include Thompson Sampling) for multi-armed bandit Problem.

 For the more detailed description, See [MultiArmedBandit.pdf](https://github.com/ReactiveCJ/MultiArmedBandit/blob/master/MultiArmedBandit.pdf)
 # Definition